cnrad/lanyard-profile-readme/README.md

 ### ___Hide Activity___

-If you don't want people seeing the your activity, append the query param `hideActivity=true` to the end of the URL or you use `hideActivity=whenNotUsed` to hide activity section when there's no activity to display.
+If you don't want people seeing the your activity, append the query param `hideActivity=true` to the end of the URL or use `hideActivity=whenNotUsed` to hide activity section when there's no activity to display.
 Activity are shown by default.

 ### ___Hide App by ID___